cimryan/ValetKata/README.md

 When using a tell-don't-ask-design you'll frequently end up with classes at the leaves of the model which have unobservable side effects.
 That is to say, the side effects will be unobservable through the interface.
 If the contract tests are to be run against multiple implementations then can they be used to verify that a particular implementation has performed one of these unobservable side effects, or do you need other tests?
 Do those tests belong in the same project as the contract tests?
 Does the component they test belong in the same project as the code that uses it?

 Finally, an interesting point to consider is that the simulator is a legitimate implementation of an abstract concept.
 I.e. you expect the simulator to work with untested inputs.
 (Contrast with a mock.)
 This means that if you can find uses for your simulator in the production code there’s no reason not to use it.
 For example, could you implement a serializer for the simulator you developed, here?
 Or perhaps use a DataContractSerializer for it?
 Could you serialize the simulator to disk and load it from disk, so you didn’t need a database server, at all?

+---

+\* This term was coined by [Arlo Belshee](http://arlobelshee.com/mock-free-example-part-2-simulators)